-Postponement policies may defer payment for a specific period, or defer until a particular circumstance or event occurs (e.g. significant level of forest harvesting, cessation of quarrying or mining).
+Postponement policies may defer payment for a specific period, or defer until a particular circumstance or event occurs (e.g. significant level of forest harvesting, cessation of quarrying or mining) up to an effective maximum of 6 years.
 Postponement of rates may be desirable for industries where cash flows do not match annual cycles.
 This is the case for forestry where harvest cycles are very long.
 For quarrying and mining, cash flows are likely to fluctuate over long commodity cycles of many years.
 In such cases, firms may find it difficult to meet annual rates charges.
+Postponement of rates for some ratepayers provides a benefit that amounts to a subsidy, and a cost to other ratepayers.
+Councils will need to decide on a best approach to redress this imbalance, such as through additional charges when rates are due.